-1.4 Training
+1.6 Training

-The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
+The CIPFA Code requires the responsible officer (the S151 Officer) to ensure that members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to members responsible for scrutiny.
-Treasury Management training was provided prior to the Audit and Governance Committee meeting in February 2013 and further training was arranged prior to Audit and Governance Committee at 30 January 2014.
+Treasury Management training was provided prior to the Audit and Governance Committee meeting on 30 January 2014 and further training has been arranged to co-inside with Audit and Governance Committee on 29 January 2015.